 Greenhouse Treatment Center is part of a larger portfolio of treatment centers owned by American Addiction Centers (AAC).
 Greenhouse and many of our sister facilities across the U.S. partner with the VA to provide care for Veterans in the community through our Salute to Recovery program.

 The program offers co-occurring disorder treatment for substance use and mental health issues, like PTSD, depression, and anxiety.
 Staff utilize evidence-based treatments and alternative therapies, while addressing topics that often affect Veterans, such as grief and loss, stress, and hypervigilance.

 For more information on whether you’re eligible for community care, consult with a member of your VA care team.
 For a list of local VA community care providers, see the VA facility locator.

 Mutual Help and 12-Step Support Group Meetings for Veterans and Families

-Twelve-step groups are free mutual support for people dealing with addiction.
+Twelve-step groups provide free mutual support for people dealing with addiction.
 They take a spiritual approach to recovery and use the 12 steps as a guide.
-There are different 12-step groups available for veterans struggling with alcoholism and their families:
+There are different 12-step groups available for Veterans struggling with alcoholism and their families:

 - Al-Anon/Alateen are support groups for people that have been affected by a loved one’s drinking.
-Al-Anon is open to people of all ages, but Alateen is a meeting specifically for teens.
-Using the 12-step philosophy, members work toward accepting and coping with a loved one’s alcoholism.
+Al-Anon is open to people of all ages; Alateen is a meeting specifically for teens.
+Using the 12-Step philosophy, members work toward accepting and coping with a loved one’s alcoholism.

 - Adult Children of Alcoholics/Dysfunctional Families (ACA) is a group for people who were raised in dysfunctional homes that may have involved addiction.
 Through participation in this group, members learn how their past impacts them today and how to live a healthier life.